Skip to main content

 To complete the process, assign the ACL to the relevant Users or Groups, and your users are ready to log in and receive their access.

-And once the Fortinet polls the EDL it will update to "Read"
+When your user logs in they will see "Published".
+Once the Fortinet polls the EDL it will update to "Read"

 You now have dynamic IP addresses being read in by the Fortinet without active orchestration.